FaithWH14/project_2023/PY/1) Habbo Automation/ReadMe.md

 Developed around December 2022, this project is currently inactive and not undergoing maintenance unless deemed necessary.

-Plan to update the code on 2th December 2023 (27th November 2023)
+Plan to update the code on 2th December 2023 (from 27th November 2023)